-• To rotate the hydraulic motor in both directions when you are attaching the couplings to both (+) and (-) ports, mount the separate shock valves to the hydraulic motor if they are not already standards in the hydraulic motor.
+To rotate the hydraulic motor in both directions when you are attaching the couplings to both (+) and (-) ports, mount the separate shock valves to the hydraulic motor if they are not already standards in the hydraulic motor.

-NOTE: Pay attention to the transmission and hydraulics oil temperature, because high temperatures can shorten the oil life time or damage the hydraulic pump or the hydraulic motor.
-You can follow the transmission and hydraulics oil temperature on the instrument panel display.
+NOTE: Pay attention to the hydraulics oil temperature, because high temperatures can shorten the oil life time or damage the hydraulic pump or the hydraulic motor.
+If the hydraulic oil temperature rises too high, a warning is displayed on the instrument panel display.
 Stop the engine if the maximum temperature is reached.

+3.15 Front linkage

-3.15 Front linkage3.15.1 Using the front linkage connected to the rear valves
+3.15.1 Using the front linkage connected to the rear valves